yugabyte/yugabyte-db/docs/content/latest/explore/global-distribution/macos.md

 YugabyteDB can easily be deployed in a globally distributed manner to serve application queries from the region closest to the end users with low latencies as well as to survive any outages to ensure high availability.

 This tutorial will simulate AWS regions on a local machine.
-First, we will deploy YugabyteDB in the `us-west-2` region across multiple availability zones (`a`, `b`, `c`).
+First, you will deploy YugabyteDB in the `us-west-2` region across multiple availability zones (`a`, `b`, `c`).
 We will start a key-value workload against this universe.
-Next, we will change this setup to run across multiple geographic regions in US East (`us-east-1`) and Tokyo (`ap-northeast-1`), with the workload running uninterrupted during the entire transition.
+Next, you will change this setup to run across multiple geographic regions in US East (`us-east-1`) and Tokyo (`ap-northeast-1`), with the workload running uninterrupted during the entire transition.

 If you haven't installed YugabyteDB yet, do so first by following the [Quick start](../../../quick-start/install/) guide.